nomtek/android-animations/README.md

 \
 ![](./gifs/activity_transition.gif)
 ### 10. MotionLayout - basics
-MotionLayout is a powerful layout that will let you create complex animations without line of code.
+MotionLayout is a powerful layout that will let you create complex animations without single line of code.
 It's fully declarative - you define transitions and interactions in xml.
 It's a subclass of *ConstraintLayout*.
 It uses underneath property animation framework and Transitions API.
 \
 ![](./gifs/motion_layout.png)